 In the small visitor center you can learn details about our production methods.
 You can find the old (mothballed) wash still in this area.

-The first step to produce a Single Malt Whisky is to grind the malted barley with a small mill.
+The first step to produce a Single Malt Whisky is to grind the MALT (malted barley) with a small mill.
 The grinded malt is called GRIST.

-The GRIST has to be mixed with hot water (at least 68°C) in the MASH TUN to produce the MASH.
+The GRIST has to be mixed with hot water (at least 66°C) in the MASH TUN to produce the MASH.

-The so called MASH has to be heated carefully up to 86°C. Within this process the sugars will be activated and cooked out of the grains.
+The so called MASH has to be heated carefully up to 86°C. Within this process the sugars will be activated and cooked out of the grist.

-After the WASH is ready it has to be distilled with a POT STILL.
+After the WASH is fully fermented, it has to be distilled with a POT STILL.

 Since our Whisky is distilled two times, we are using two different types of POT STILLS: WASH STILLS and SPIRIT STILLS.

-The first step is to produce the LOW WINES (from the WASH) with about 25%vol. alcohol in the WASH STILLS.
+The first step is to distill the LOW WINES (from the WASH) with about 25%abv. in the WASH STILLS.

-The second step is the most important step to produce a good NEW MAKE (SPIRIT) because it is important to CUT (separate) the run (destillate) into three parts.
+The second step is the most important step to produce a good NEW MAKE (SPIRIT) because it is important to CUT (separate) the run (distillate) into three parts.

-The MASTER DISTILLER and the STILLMEN decide when to set the cut points between the different phases of the destillation.
+The MASTER DISTILLER and the STILLMEN decide when to set the cut points between the different phases of the distillation.

-The destillation begins at about 64°C with the so called FORESHOTS.
-The foreshots are very light and very dangerous alcoholes like methanol, acetone and esters.
+The distillation begins at about 64°C with the so called FORESHOTS.
+The foreshots are very light but extremely dangerous alcoholes like methanol, acetone and esters.
 They run till a temperature of ~78°C is reached.

 The foreshots are followed by the MIDDLE CUT.
-The middle cut or HEART of the run is the most important part of the destillation because it will be the future whisky.
-The middle cut contains aroma and ethanol.
+The middle cut or HEART of the run is the most important part of the distillate because it will become the future whisky.
+The middle cut contains important aromas and about 70%abv.

-At about 83-84°C the most difficult part of the destillation takes place: to set the best cut point because directly after the middle cut the third phase begins - the so called FEINTS.
+At about 83°C we reach the most difficult part of the distillation: to set the second cut point extremely precise because the most aromatic part of the heart and the so called FEINTS will leave the still sometimes just seconds after another.

 The feints contain many long-chained and heavy alcohols like isopropyl and butanol which are neither suited for consumption nor tasty.